Cancer: The Dreaded Word

 Having said cancer is the dreaded slow but silent killer, all is not lost.
 Today with the progress in the field of medicine cancer to a great extent is curable.
 Timely diagnosis and the best cancer treatment is the key to the cure.
-However, it is extremely important that we do not ignore or overlook any abnormalities in our body.
-Though the signs and symptoms of Cancer will vary depending on which part of the body is affected, some of the signs to look out for are-
+However, it is extremely important that we do not ignore or overlook any abnormalities in our bodies.
+Though the signs and symptoms of cancer will vary depending on which part of the body is affected, some of the signs to look out for are-

 – Constant tiredness and lethargic feeling

 – Development of any kind of lump or ulcers

 – Unexpected bleeding

 – Sudden or unintended loss or gain in body weight

 – Redness or darkening or change in skin colour